Firedrake/mpd-tools/README.md

   initialised with the current queue.

 Example: `mp vipl party`

+- addpl - add to a named playlist (which need not exist) the contents of another named playlist, an indexed playlist file, or an individual directory or track - as with robodj's "load" and "add" commands.

+Example: `mp addpl party Popular/The Flaming Ghoulies`

 mp will respect MPD_HOST and MPD_PORT environment variables, or command line parameters.